microsoft/debug-adapter-protocol/specification.md

 ### <a name="Requests_Next" class="anchor"></a>:leftwards_arrow_with_hook: Next Request

-The request starts the debuggee to run again for one step.
+The request executes one step (in the given granularity) for the specified thread and allows all other threads to run freely by resuming them.

+If the debug adapter supports single thread execution (see capability 'supportsSingleThreadExecutionRequests') setting the 'singleThread' argument to true prevents other suspended threads from resuming.

 The debug adapter first sends the response and then a 'stopped' event (with reason 'step') after the step has completed.